-- (a) Download a rudimentary driver for the mesher and thermal solver, thermal2d\test.m.
-You will need to fill in the blanks. - (b) Generate a regular mesh with area constraint 0.003 and solve the heat equation with linear shape functions, without heat sources, given no flux on the sides, unity temperature at the bottom, and zero temperature at the top.
+- 1. Download a rudimentary driver for the mesher and thermal solver, thermal2d\test.m.
+You will need to fill in the blanks. - 2.
+Generate a regular mesh with area constraint 0.003 and solve the heat equation with linear shape functions, without heat sources, given no flux on the sides, unity temperature at the bottom, and zero temperature at the top.
 Plot your results.
-Use constant conductivity. - (c) Place an elliptical inclusion with radius 0.4, ellipticity 0.8, and ten times higher conductivity than the ambient material in the medium, and plot the resulting temperatures.
+Use constant conductivity. - 3.
+Place an elliptical inclusion with radius 0.4, ellipticity 0.8, and ten times higher conductivity than the ambient material in the medium, and plot the resulting temperatures.
 Experiment with variable resolutions and second order triangles.
-Comment on the how the solution changes (visually only is OK). - (d) Set the heat production of the inclusion to 10 and 100, and plot the solution.
-Compare with boundary conditions where zero temperatures are prescribed on all boundary conditions. - (e) Compute the temperature as well as the geothermal gradient at a specific location.
-This exercise is so that you gain experience using shape functions and derivatives of shape functions and requires you to identify the N and $\partial N$ equivalents.
+Comment on the how the solution changes (visually only is OK). - 4.
+Set the heat production of the inclusion to 10 and 100, and plot the solution.
+Compare with boundary conditions where zero temperatures are prescribed on all boundary conditions. - 5.
+Compute the temperature at a specific location, for example to plot the geothermal gradient (i.e. T(z) for a given x), by programming a routine that can return the interpolated solution at a general location given the nodal solution values.
+Use MATLAB TriScatteredInterp or scatteredInterpolant to interpolate the solution spatially after the computation.